 (D) Calendar year - will begin as of the date set forth in the request for proposal.

 (E) Population of over seven hundred fifty thousand - means a population as determined by the most recent United States census bureau.

-(F) Award amount - will be determined in a manner consistent with the priorities set forth in section 5502.68 of the Revised Code, but in any event the amount will not exceed two hundred fifty thousand dollars per drug task force.
+(F) Awards will be determined in order to effectively maximize the use of available resources consistent with the priorities set forth in section 5502.68 of the Revised Code, but in any event the amount will not exceed two hundred fifty thousand dollars per drug task force.